SuperOfficeDocs/superoffice-docs/docs/identity-management/ad/mapping-so-user-to-ad-v-7-1.md

 ![image][img5]

+## Turn on logging warnings to a file (7.1)

 SuperOffice 7.1 (from RC and beyond) has additional improvements.
 Some of the error messages are replaced by warnings logged by NetServer.
-Support for specifying container is introduced as well.
+Support for specifying a container is introduced as well.

 Logging warnings to a file must be turned on to see the warnings produced by NetServer.
 Logging warnings to file should be the first action if a problem with Active Directory integration is observed.

-The first step is to make sure that `LogWarning` is turned on
+1. Make sure that `LogWarning` is turned on:

     ![image][img6]

-Then the logging to file needs to be turned on to a folder where the logged-in user has write permissions.
+2. Turn on logging to file in a folder where the logged-in user has write permissions.

     ![image][img7]

 If something goes wrong like if an invalid user is specified, a log file with today’s date will be produced.